Fear of Something Bad Happening

 How do we overcome a fear that’s all in our heads?
 I can think of a couple of ways.

-David always seems to be in the middle of some great drama.
-And a lot of the times his fears plague him to the point that he can’t sleep at nights.
+David always seemed to be in the middle of some great drama.
+And a lot of the times his fears plague him to the point that he can’t sleep at night.
 Over and over again we see him crying out to God asking God to be:

 David knew that the key to overcoming a fear of something bad happening was to keep his eyes focused on God.